pschatzmann/ESP32-A2DP/README.md

 ## I2S API / Dependencies

 Espressif is retiring the legacy I2S API: So with Arduino 3.0.0 [my old I2S integration](https://github.com/pschatzmann/ESP32-A2DP/wiki/Legacy-I2S-API) will not be available any more.
+The legacy syntax is still working as long as you don't upgrade.

 In order to support a unique output API which is version independent, it is recommended to install and use the [AudioTools](https://github.com/pschatzmann/arduino-audio-tools) library.

-However you can output to any other class which inherits from Arduino Print: e.g. the Arduino ESP32 I2SClass.
+However you can also output to any other class which inherits from Arduino Print: e.g. the Arduino ESP32 I2SClass.

 ## A2DP Sink (Music Receiver)